-This example illustrates that Theorem~C realizes the algebra of smooth invariant functions as the full algebra of smooth functions on a compact manifold, in sharp contrast with the polynomial case, where only constants remain. \end{example}
+This example shows that Theorem~C realizes the algebra of smooth invariants as the full function theory of the compact quotient, whereas the polynomial invariants consist only of scalars. \end{example}

-The theorem applies to a wide range of geometrically interesting actions beyond translational ones.
-Notable examples where the hypotheses of Theorem~C hold include: \begin{itemize} \item \textbf{Torsion-free crystallographic groups}: Properly discontinuous, cocompact actions on $\mathbb{R}^n$ by isometries, yielding compact flat manifolds as quotients. \item \textbf{Torsion-free cocompact Fuchsian groups}: Discrete subgroups of $PSL(2,\mathbb{R})$ acting freely on the hyperbolic plane $\mathbb{H}^2$, with quotients being compact Riemann surfaces of genus $g \geq 2$. \item \textbf{Nilmanifolds}: A discrete cocompact subgroup $\Gamma$ of a nilpotent Lie group $N$ (such as the Heisenberg group) acting on $N$, yielding a compact nilmanifold $N/\Gamma$ as the quotient. \end{itemize} In each case, the theorem provides a complete description of smooth invariants in terms of the geometry of the compact quotient.
+The hypotheses of Theorem~C are satisfied by a broad class of geometric actions beyond translations.
+Notable cases include: \begin{itemize} \item \textbf{Torsion-free crystallographic groups}: These act properly discontinuously and cocompactly on $\mathbb{R}^n$ by isometries, yielding compact flat manifolds as quotients. \item \textbf{Torsion-free cocompact Fuchsian groups}: Discrete subgroups of $\mathrm{PSL}(2,\mathbb{R})$ acting freely on the hyperbolic plane $\mathbb{H}^2$, resulting in compact Riemann surfaces of genus $g \geq 2$. \item \textbf{Nilmanifolds}: Actions of discrete cocompact subgroups $\Gamma$ on a nilpotent Lie group $N$ (e.g., the Heisenberg group), where the quotient $N/\Gamma$ is a compact nilmanifold. \end{itemize}

+In each instance, the theorem ensures that the smooth invariant theory is entirely determined by the smooth structure of the respective compact quotient.